 The model describes how the brain can ‘guess’ and predict a word on the basis of only a few sounds perceived.
+Analysis by synthesis allows us to understand speech immediately and also to immediately detect phonological errors in the speech of someone else.
 It is assumed that a first vague prediction is updated step by step on the basis of additional sounds meanwhile perceived, and/or on the basis of the context (Poeppel and Monaban (2010)).
 By the way, the model explains our ability to understand the speech of someone speaking faultily, for instance, in a strong foreign accent.
-The ability to recognize a familiar word or phrase and to generate an expectation of its correct sound sequence, on the basis of a few initial phonemes perceived, seems to be a special case of a general ability which enables us, for example, to identify a familiar musical composition based on some initial tacts.
+The ability to recognize a familiar word or phrase and to generate an expectation of its correct sound sequence, on the basis of a few initial phonemes, seems to be a special case of a general ability which enables us, for example, to identify a familiar musical composition on the basis of only some initial tacts.

 Perhaps, it appears somewhat strange when I claim that auditory feedback is the basis not only of the perception of one’s own speech, but also of the prediction of the correct forms (sound sequences) of spoken words or phrases.
 The thesis has to do with a basic problem of linguistics, namely the relation between language and thought (see, e.g., Carruthers & Boucher, 1998).
 The specific question in our context is: Do we, in spontaneous speech, know the formulation of our sentences before we have spoken them?
 Quite a few people will claim they do.
 But would they also claim to know their thoughts, i.e., their internally formulated sentences, before they have perceived, i.e., heard them internally?
 Hardly they would.
 But if it is true that we become aware of our internally spoken sentences by hearing them internally – why should we believe that we become aware of our externally spoken sentences in another way than by hearing them externally?